keiserlab/trans-channel-paper/README.md

 ## Content:

 **transchannel.py** contains the majority of the necessary code to reproduce the main results of the paper.
 See the documentation within this script for specifics.
-Be sure to set any parameters as specified in the section of transchannel.py titled "SETTING GLOBAL VARIABLES" prior to running the script.

 **transchannel_runner.py** The script to run the code found within transchannel.py.
-This script pertains to the tauopathy sections of the paper, and can be run with a command such as "python transchannel_runner.py {FOLD NUMBER}".
+This script pertains to the tauopathy sections of the paper, and can be run with a command such as "python transchannel_runner.py {FOLD NUMBER}", or when specifying a 70/30 split, FOLD_NUMBER not in {1,2,3}.

+**transchannel_tests.py** This script contains unit tests and integration tests for key functions in transchannel.py

 **osteosarcoma.py** This script pertains to the osteosarcoma sections of the paper.
-It contains the code necessary to train and evaluate the model on the independent dataset of the genome-wide functional screen in osteosarcoma cells.
-The script can be run with a command such as "python osteosarcoma.py {FOLD NUMBER}".
+It is the runner code for training and evaluation on the functional genomics dataset.

 **ExampleFigureGenerator.ipynb** contains example code to reproduce the main performance results for the tau dataset